-Whether you’re conducting a one-on-one interview, motivating your sales team or delivering a keynote address, your success as a leader is defined by your ability to persuade with clarity and passion.
+Whether you’re conducting a one-on-one interview, motivating your sales team, or delivering a keynote address, your success as a leader is defined by your ability to persuade with clarity and passion.
 In fact, you might say that leadership is synonymous with effective communication, and persuasion skill is a key element of leadership.
+For many entrepreneurs, persuasion skills are key to success in business.

 Throughout history, our most admired leaders are remembered primarily for their ability to instill courage and inspire confidence.
 Just think how different this world might be without the calming reassurance of FDR’s fireside chats or Churchill’s defiant eloquence.
 President Kennedy once remarked that Winston Churchill had the ability to take the English language to war.
 Churchill clearly understood the power of words and said that he had the English language deep in his bones.
 He would spend hours at a time rewriting and rehearsing his speeches.
 As a result, Churchill galvanized a nation with his words.